DexterMagnific/QSvgStyle/doc/source/qsvgstyle-engine.rst

 A theme for QSvgStyle engine is a **directory** containing two files:

 - The :ref:`theme-svg-file`: an SVG file containing the theme shapes for buttons, scroll bars, ...
-- The :ref:`theme-config-file`: a accompanying configuration file that mostly specifies which SVG elements are used to draw which widget, sizes of some elements, margins, ...
+- The :ref:`theme-config-file`: an accompanying configuration file that mostly specifies which SVG elements are used to draw which widget, sizes of some elements, margins, ...